Creating Lab Groups

 A common use case for lab groups is to provide domain controllers for the test environment.
 If there are domain controllers in a lab group, it is essential to add the Prepare DC for DataLab step.
 By design, it will automatically become the first step in the step execution order.

 You may also optionally add domain controller-specific checks, such as Verify Domain Controller Port and Verify Global Catalog Port.
-These steps should be performed after the Check VM Heartbeat step.
+These steps must be performed after the Ping VM Network step.

 There is no clear use case for replicating a domain controller.
 Failing over to a domain controller that contains an old version of the Active Directory database is not recommended by Microsoft.
 The only real use case for replicating a domain controller is to use it in an isolated lab group, and you may need to create a replication job specifically for that purpose.